katjakon/katjakon.github.io/docs/projects/mycroft-workshop/technical.md

 3. `get_response`: <br>
 [Documentation](https://mycroft-core.readthedocs.io/en/latest/source/mycroft.html#mycroft.MycroftSkill.get_response)<br>
 If you expect an immediate reponse from the user, use `self.get_response`.
-It returns the user's reply to you.
+It returns the user's reply to you.<br>
 Example:
 ```
 response = self.get_response("What is your favorite animal?")